learnflight/learnflight.github.io/source/_posts/2014-03-01-how-to-integrate-flight-into-an-existing-javascript-application.markdown

 By now we have already moved two of the three components, I will let you do the last one on your own, but it basically the same steps.

 So, what have we achieved?
-We have divided the responsabilities accross different components that are completely decoupled from each other.
+We have divided the responsibilities across different components that are completely decoupled from each other.
 Scaling this app is now easier and more maintainable due to the modular nature of Flight.

-The three components are ui components, but in the next post we are going to see how to extract a data component that handles all the data logic and provide it to the ui components.
+The three components are UI components, but in the next post we are going to see how to extract a data component that handles all the data logic and provide it to the ui components.